JakobPCoder/TexModTools/README.md

 ### Step 1: Extract Textures
 Use **OpenTexMod** to extract `.dds` texture files from your game:
 1. Launch `OpenTexMod.exe`
+2. Select Main -> Use Global hook
-2. Select your game executable
+3. Start your game
-3. Use logging mode to dump textures
+4. Use the hotkeys from OpenTexMod to dump textures
 4. Textures are saved as `.dds` files

 ### Step 2: Convert to PNG